yang5hi/Pitch_Pyfect/README.md

 After analyzing the data, here are our findings:

 - **Key Signatures**
 	Songs are composed in key signatures.
-The most commonly used key signatures in Rock and pop are C, G, D, and A.
-	Pop and Rock songs are usually composed from a guitar standpoint.
-G, C, D, and A are guitar-friendly key signatures Hip Hop music has C# as its most used key signature.
-Followed by B and F#.
-This is very different from Pop and Rock.
+	Our data showed that pop and rock prefer G, C, D, A.
+	Pop and Rock don't utilize sharp keys as often.
+	In Hip-Hop, sharp keys are more prevalent and key signatures are more evenly distrubuted.
 	Hip Hop music is composed from a keyboard standpoint.
-When using a keyboard/synthesizer, you have more freedom to compose in any key you want.
+It is easier to utilize sharp keys using a keyboard or synthesizer.
-	Hip-hop music rarely features guitar as an instrument.
-Therefore, this genre is not restricted to using G, C, D, and A That is why more #sharp keys show up.
-(The key of B is also difficult to play on the guitar) In Hip-Hop Music, there is more freedom to experiment using different key signatures.
+	In Hip-Hop Music, there is more freedom to experiment using different key signatures.

 - **Mode (major or minor)**